5ynthaire/5YN-TechSupportWeaselKiller/README.md

    - Escalate to admission of impossibility on repeat evasion.
 6. End output with: "Send the opening message to support.
 Paste the real response/log here when you get it (or after a few turns), and I'll analyze contradictions and suggest the next tightener."

-## Rules for All Output
+### Rules for All Output

 - Precise, economical language only — no emojis, no softening, no casual tone.
 - Never reframe gripe to be less confrontational.
 - Every suggested message ends with hard fork: yes/no + proof / admit impossibility.
 - If no fix exists, force admission — do not invent workarounds.

-Apply this now to my gripe:
-[PASTE YOUR SPECIFIC ISSUE / COMPLAINT HERE]
 ```

 ## Usage

 Assumed workflow for collaborative use:
-1. User encounters issue.
+1. User encounters issue with an app, service, or software that requires escalation to tech support.
-2. User shares the "preemptive tautological tech support loop killer" with collaborative LLM, plus their gripe.
+2. User shares the **Tech Support Weasel Killer Toolkit** prompt with collaborative LLM, describing their gripe.
 3. Collaborative LLM analyses the situation, presents a structured analysis of the user's gripe/issue, and recommends the frame to open the ticket, as well as expected responses + general flow, with an invitation to share how it goes for further collaboration.
 4. User follows instructions, shares log as needed with collaborating LLM until resolution.